-3. Does China propose substantive changes on ISDS, for a New World Order?
+3. What substantive changes does China propose for ISDS in the context of the New World Order?

 Chapter Two, briefly concluded on the undecided position of China on the ISDS.
 In Chapter Two, it was also difficult to categorise the position China, such as whether it is an 'incrementalist' or 'systemmic reformer'.
 In Chapter Four, the dissertation conducted further research to understand the position of China on ISDS in the New World Order.
 Chapter Four concluded that, although holding the belief that ISDS is worth maintaining, China acknowledges the need for reform and is open to proposals for improving ISDS.
 The Chapter concludes that China advocates for institutional reforms in recognition of the structural problems in ISDS.
 However, with a preference for party appointed arbitrators which contrasts with the MIC proposal, China does not fully indorse the ICS nor the MIC proposal.
 The proposals of China reflect a preference for non-adversarial methods and control over arbitrator selection.
 The conclusion is that China balances the preference for Chinese characteristics.
 The approach of China emphasises a cultural predisposition towards consultation and mediation.